noiseprotocol/noise_spec/noise.md

 any unused bytes.
 The label should be unique to the particular ciphersuite, descriptor, and protocol.
 For example: "Noise255\_BoxX\_ExampleProtocol".

-Also takes an optional key pair for the `s` variable.
+Also takes an optional key pair for the `s` variable, and an optional "pre-shared" key for the `k` variable.
 All other variables are set to empty.

 5.5.
 Creating a message
 ------------------------